Cooking With Bliss

 The best way to check is to invest in an instant read meat thermometer.
 You simply insert the meat thermometer into the thickest part of the breast.
 When it registers to 165 degree F. It's done

-• Make sure hens are completely dry before roasting,
+1. Make sure the hens are completely dry before seasoning and searing to achieve a crispy, golden-brown skin.

 close-up of roasted cornish hens in white wine sauce topped with mushrooms